blknaoh/blknaoh.github.io/content/authors/admin/_index.md

     url: https://www.zju.edu.cn/english/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include underwater communication, cross-medium communication, distributed acoustic sensing and ocean observation.
+bio: My research interests include underwater communications, distributed acoustic sensing and ocean Internet of Things.

 # Interests to show in About widget
 interests:
-  - Underwater Communication
+  - Underwater Communications
-  - Cross-medium Communication
-  - Ocean Observation
+  - Ocean Internet of Things
   - Distributed Acoustic Sensing

 # Education to show in About widget